zerasul/genesis-code-docs/docs/commands.md

 This command, first compile the project and later run the generated _rom.bin_ file with the current emulator.

-**NOTE**: You need to configure the Gens Emulator command path in the Genesis Code Configuration.
+**NOTE**: You need to configure the Emulator command path in the Genesis Code Configuration.

 ## Create Project